qbit-/MolDetect/README.md

 Download the reaction diagrams from this [link](https://huggingface.co/yujieq/RxnScribe/blob/main/images.zip), and save them to `data/detect/images/`.

-The ground truth files can be found at [`data/detect/splits/annotations/`](data/detect/splits/annotations) and [`data/coref/splits/annotations/`](data/coref/splits/annotations).
+The ground truth files can be found at the same [link](https://huggingface.co/yujieq/RxnScribe/blob/main/images.zip), and they should be saved to the paths [`data/detect/splits/annotations/`](data/detect/splits/annotations) and [`data/coref/splits/annotations/`](data/coref/splits/annotations).

 We use a 70-10-20 split in our experiments.
-The full train/dev/test split is available in the above directories.

 This [notebook](notebook/visualize_data.ipynb) shows how to visualize the diagram and the ground truth.